|

 Zombies, blood, and music flooded my perception.
 A selection of thirty subgenres of rock and metal—each with unique killing powers—were at my disposal.

-The NPCs’ reverence emboldened my determination to execute with accuracy.
+The NPCs’ reverence sharpened my determination to play flawlessly.
 It steeled my focus, and I crushed through the next-to-last stage.

 After the stats of the previous battle scrolled off the screen, I entered the final stage.